-Connector Module
+GPI/Connector Module

-Figure 1.2 KP-32 connector option board.
+Figure 1.2 KP-832 connector option board.

 Provides connectors for two line-level audio inputs (program 1 and 2), an unswitched, balanced microphone preamplifier output, an external headset, an external speaker output, and a foot switch input (for remote switch activation of all "armed" talk keys, or just one key).
 Also includes a General Purpose Input / Output (GPIO), with four opto-isolated inputs, two open-collector outputs, and two SPDT relay outputs.
-Inputs can activate single keys and groups of keys.
+Inputs can activate single keys, groups of keys, or change setup pages.
 Outputs can activate external devices from keypanel keys or from GPI inputs.
 Available factory installed or as an add-on kit.